The Shoalhaven Coast

 Freedom!
 Or so they thought, the glut of trades killed the economy for many decades to come.

-Lest I come across as describing some sort of paradise …for me, this all happened against a backdrop of brutality, family violence, domination, humiliation and betrayal.
-The secret herbs and spices of fear and shame.
+Lest I come across as describing some sort of paradise …for me, this all happened against a backdrop of family violence, brutality, domination, humiliation and betrayal.
+The secret herbs and spices of a life of fear and shame.

 For a dear friend I found out much later, incest, the greatest betrayal of them all.